MAS KiwiSaver Scheme Review

 - Investment Composition: International Equities (55.5%), Australasian Equities (24.5%), International Fixed Interest (12%), New Zealand Fixed Interest (6.5%), Cash & Cash Equivalents (1.5%).

-- Investor type: MAS's says the fund is "suitable for investors who are prepared to accept a high level of investment risk to potentially achieve a high return".
+- Investor type: MAS' says the fund is "suitable for investors who are prepared to accept a high level of investment risk to potentially achieve a high return".

-- Our view: This is MAS KiwiSaver's most popular fund; 80% of the investment is applied to growth shares and ETFs.
-Recent examples include Microsoft, Infratil, Fisher & Paykel Healthcare, Mainfreight and Alphabet.
-MAS charges the highest fee for this fund, although the difference is small between growth-focused funds.
+- Our view: This is the MAS KiwiSaver Scheme’s most popular fund; 80% of the investment is applied to shares.
+Recent examples include Microsoft, Infratil, Fisher & Paykel Healthcare and Alphabet.
+MAS charges the same fee for this fund as it does for its other growth orientated funds.

 - Risk factor: 5